um-grex/grex-docs/content/english/software/containers.md

 Grex is hosting a Docker Registry proxy/cache locally to improve performances, while avoiding rate limits imposed by the official Docker Hub.
 In the future, users that build their own images will be able to ask write access to the Grex Docker Registry to push their artifacts (this service is currently under development, and not publicly available).

+### Getting and building Podman images
+---

+The command **podman pull _image_name_** would get Podman images from a Docker Registry.
+Images can also be built from other images, or from containerfiles (e.g. dockerfiles) using the command **podman build _containerfile_**.
+A _containerfile_ is a text file that specifies the base image and commands to be run on it.

+### Podman with GPUs
+---

+Use the __-\-device=nvidia.com/gpu=all__ flag when running a podman container.
+Naturally, you should be on a node that has a GPU.
+NVIDIA provides many pre-built Docker container images on their [NGC Cloud](https://ngc.nvidia.com/), together with instructions on how to pull and run them.
+These should work on Grex without much changes.

 ---

 ## External links